atimochina/cs424_proj2_final/README.md

-Once you have downloaded the necessary software follow these steps Download the github zip file for this project by selecting the green button that says clone or download.
+Once you have downloaded the necessary software follow these steps

+1. Download the github zip file for this project by selecting the green button that says clone or download.

-Select download.
+2. Select download.

-Go to folder where zip file is downloaded and right click and select extract file.
+3. Go to folder where zip file is downloaded and right click and select extract file.

-Go to location where extracted files are, and double click on app.R app.R should open in RStudio
+4. Go to location where extracted files are, and double click on app.R.
+If things are properly installed app.R should open in RStudio.

-In RStudio, look for runApp button located near the top of program This will run the application
+5. In RStudio, look for runApp button located near the top of program.
+This will run the application

 NOTE: The data is already preprocessed for you and saved into an RData structure